 The 'configure' method is used to assign values to the configuration arguments, using the format self.config.option_name = value.
+Users will also need to set the units of measurement in the property package metadata.

 The parameters method is used to construct all the parameters associated with the property calculations and to specify values for these.
 The list of necessary parameters is based on the configuration options and the selected methods.
 Each method lists their necessary parameters in their documentation.
 Users need only define those parameters required by the options they have chosen.